-3 credits (PREREQUISITE: ENG 101) This course is designed to provide students with a general introduction to the field of grant writing.
+This course is designed to provide students with a general introduction to the field of grant writing.
 Instruction will provide information on types of grants, common requirements of grant applications, and elements of a grant application.
-Students will learn to convey grant needs. assess resources, design a management plan, develop a budget, and conduct evaluation.
+Students will learn to convey grant needs, assess resources, design a management plan, develop a budget, and conduct evaluations.
 Examples of common grant applications and letters of inquiry are studied to examine best practices.
 Other topics will include aspects of business communication including introductory letters, written contracts, formal reports and common correspondences.